schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: guides

-	Collection of :class:`GSGuideLine` objects.
+		Collection of :class:`GSGuide` objects.
 These are the font-wide (actually master-wide) red guidelines.
 For glyph-level guidelines (attached to the layers) see :attr:`GSLayer.guides`

 	:type: list